Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 The interface to communicate with Microsoft Azure AD is through the Microsoft Graph API.
 GetConnectors are based on a pre-defined 'data collection', which is an existing view based on the data inside the Profit database.

 For this connector we have the option to correlate to existing Azure AD users and provision (dynamic) groupmemberships.
-  >__Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0)__
+  >__Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).<br>
+This means we cannot manage Mail-enabled security groups and Distribution groups, These can only be managed using the [Exchange Online connector](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline).__

 If you want to create Azure accounts, please use the built-in Microsoft Azure Active Directory target system.